 3. Customer Injuries

-Some customers may seek financial compensation for injuries related to your restaurant, particularly in the case of food poisoning allegations.
+Some customers may seek financial compensation for injuries related to your restaurant, which is to be provided by the restaurant owners, particularly in the case of food poisoning allegations.
 A single lawsuit can put a small business under and cause a restaurant to close, even if your business is successful.

 5. Equipment Coverage

-You might not think about it at first, but even restaurants will need some form of cybersecurity coverage in this day and age.
-Because most customers will pay with credit instead of cash, you will need to have a policy that will cover your business in case of cybersecurity breaches.
+You might not think about it at first, but even restaurants will need cybersecurity coverage in this day and age.
+Because most customers will pay with credit instead of cash, you need a policy that will cover your business in case of cybersecurity breaches.